edwardhan925192/spmm/README.md

 # About this repository

-This repo forked github repo of Official Github for SPMM and some files are newly added and adjusted specifically for tackling metabolism stability.
+This repo forked github repo of Official Github for SPMM and some files are newly added and modified specifically for tackling metabolism stability.

 # SPMM: Structure-Property Multi-Modal learning for molecules